This article is written by Desiree Villena

 2. Look for publications that take submissions

-Nevertheless, whilst it’s less flexible than self-publishing, if you do your research and stay organized, you can definitely turn freelance writing into a lucrative side hustle.
+Nevertheless, whilst it’s less flexible than self-publishing, if you do your research and stays organized, you can definitely turn freelance writing into a lucrative side hustle.

 3. Self-publish your own ebook